PyPI packages in the package registry

 Administrators can disable this behavior in the Continuous Integration settings.

-When you use the --index-url option, do not specify the port if it is a default port, such as 80 for a URL starting with http or 443 for a URL starting with https.
+When you use the --index-url option, do not specify the port if it is a default port. http URLs default to 80, and https URLs default to 443.

 To install the latest version of a package, use the following command: